 Hands up who’s had night after night of unbroken sleep this past year, untroubled by any of the global crises ripping through our daily lives?
-Yeah, we thought as much.
+Yeah, we thought so.

 Lisa Artis, deputy CEO of The Sleep Charity explains: “It’s been only natural over this past year to find things confusing, scary and difficult, and stress has a knock-on effect on sleep, with difficulties falling asleep and staying asleep.
 Stress causes hyperarousal, which can upset the balance between sleep and wakefulness.”

 She also adds that the changes in lifestyle and our routine also wreak havoc with our circadian rhythms, our body's natural way of lulling us into sleep.
-Working from home—and the upset balance between our work and home life—as well as a lack of routine and going to bed later, after hours upon hours of either the internet or whatever series has landed in full on Netflix, also contribute to sleepless nights.
+The upset balance between our work and home life—as well as a lack of routine and going to bed later, after hours upon hours of either the internet or whatever series has landed in full on Netflix—also contribute to sleepless nights.

 - Best sleep mask: rest your eyes for a better night's sleep